 Parents are then offered a place at the school with the highest preference that can be met.

 If none of your school preferences can be met, your child will be allocated a place at the nearest appropriate school which has places available.
 This means it's in your best interests to put four school preferences on your application, to maximise the chances of your child being offered a place at one of your preferred schools.

 A booklet containing information and help on the transition to secondary school is available.
 It also includes details of individual schools' admissions criteria and their admission numbers.
 View the Primary and Secondary Education in Middlesbrough document.
 Information about the individual schools can also be found on their own websites.

 If a school is unable to offer your child a place, you can appeal against the decision.

 Waiting lists will be maintained for those unsuccessful in gaining a place at their preferred school for admissions to the Reception year and Year 7.
-The waiting lists will be maintained until 31 December of the intake year, after which time they will close.
+The waiting lists will be maintained for schools in Middlesbrough until 31 December of the intake year, after which time they will close.
 If you've applied for schools outside of Middlesbrough, you'll need to check with the council for that school's area about how their waiting list is maintained.

 If places become available, they will be allocated according to the schools' over-subscription criteria.